Lichen: Dyes

 Many lichens produce secondary compounds, including pigments that reduce harmful amounts of sunlight and powerful toxins that deter herbivores or kill bacteria.
 These compounds are very useful for lichen identification, and have had economic importance as dyes such as cudbear or primitive antibiotics.

 A pH indicator (which can indicate acidic or basic substances) called litmus is a dye extracted from the lichen Roccella tinctoria ("dyer's weed") by boiling.
 It gives its name to the well-known litmus test.

 Traditional dyes of the Scottish Highlands for Harris tweed and other traditional cloths were made from lichens, including the orange Xanthoria parietina ("common orange lichen") and the grey foliaceous Parmelia saxatilis common on rocks and known colloquially as "crottle".

 There are reports dating almost 2,000 years old of lichens being used to make purple and red dyes.
 Of great historical and commercial significance are lichens belonging to the family Roccellaceae, commonly called orchella weed or orchil.
 Orcein and other lichen dyes have largely been replaced by synthetic versions.

 Traditional medicine and research

 Historically, in traditional medicine of Europe, Lobaria pulmonaria was collected in large quantities as "lungwort", due to its lung-like appearance (the "doctrine of signatures" suggesting that herbs can treat body parts that they physically resemble).
 Similarly, Peltigera leucophlebia ("ruffled freckled pelt") was used as a supposed cure for thrush, due to the resemblance of its cephalodia to the appearance of the disease.

 Lichens produce metabolites being researched for their potential therapeutic or diagnostic value.
 Some metabolites produced by lichens are structurally and functionally similar to broad-spectrum antibiotics while few are associated respectively to antiseptic similarities.
 Usnic acid is the most commonly studied metabolite produced by lichens.
 It is also under research as a bactericidal agent against Escherichia coli and Staphylococcus aureus.

+Recreational and entheogenic use

+There are reports that some lichen, for instance those growing on volcanic rocks in Iceland, are hallucinogenic.
+These lichen have been reported to be consumed by locals for recreational purposes, with the preparation referred to as "rock soup".
+Other reportedly hallucinogenic lichen, such as Dictyonema huaorani, which may contain the serotonergic psychedelic psilocybin, have also been described.